mit212/lab4_2025/README.md

         sudo apt install python3-pip
         ```

-6. Install the RTDE library by opening a terminal and typing `pip install ur_rtde`.
+6. Install the RTDE library by followiing the steps here: [ur_rtde Installation](https://sdurobotics.gitlab.io/ur_rtde/installation/installation.html).
+It might work for some Mac or Windows machines to simply run `pip install ur_rtde`, but if not follow the instructions from the link.
+If the Windows installation feels complex for you, look at section 0.2 below.

-### 0.2 (Optional) Windows Subsystem for Linux (WSL)
+### 0.2 (Recommended for Windows Machines) Windows Subsystem for Linux (WSL)

-**In previous years, the ur_rtde library had to be installed under a linux-type OS (linux or Mac) to function properly.
-It appears that Universal Robots has fixed the Python libraries so it now works from the standard Windows environment.
-Therefore, the steps below are OPTIONAL, but recommended for anyone on the UR5 subteam, or if the installation steps above failed for you.**
+**If you have a Windows machine, it is much easier to install ur_rtde through the Linux virtual environment for Windows (WSL).
+This is OPTIONAL.**

 For Windows:
 1. Open PowerShell in administrator mode by right-clicking and selecting "Run as administrator".